Can LLMs Credibly Transform the Creation of Panel Data from Diverse Historical Tables?: Introduction

-We introduce and evaluate a novel digitization architecture to demonstrate the potential of multimodal LLMs.
-This architecture is specifically suited for transforming heterogeneous historical table scans into cohesive, analysis-ready panels.
-Unlike approaches that rely on specialized deep learning models for each step and thus demand significant technical expertise in computer vision or natural language processing (especially when facing varied layouts), this pipeline leverages a multimodal LLM's integrated visual and textual understanding to handle complex and varied layouts.
-Crucially, researchers guide the process using natural language prompts, applying their domain expertise regarding the data (e.g., historical reporting conventions, geographical variations) to iteratively refine digitization and harmonization based on observed errors.
-This iterative, domain-knowledge-driven refinement proves particularly advantageous for the heterogeneous table structures pervasive in historical economic sources.
-Furthermore, the approach offers substantial efficiency gains (in our case, 1/100th the cost of outsourcing with less labor than manual processing), making complex panel dataset creation significantly more accessible to domain experts, regardless of technical background or budget.
+We introduce and evaluate a digitization architecture that highlights the potential of multimodal LLMs for this task.
+This architecture is suited to transforming historical table scans into cohesive panel data.
+Unlike approaches that rely on customized machine learning or deep learning models and thus demand significant technical expertise in computer vision or natural language processing, this pipeline leverages the integrated visual and textual understanding of multimodal LLMs to handle complex tabular structures.
+Crucially, researchers guide the process using natural language prompts, applying their domain and data expertise (e.g., historical reporting conventions, geographical variations) to iteratively refine digitization and harmonization based on observed errors.
+Refinement driven by domain knowledge proves particularly advantageous for settings where inconsistencies across source materials complicate both extraction and harmonization.
+Furthermore, the approach can offer substantial efficiency gains (estimated to be 1/50th the cost of outsourcing with less labor than manual processing), making complex panel dataset creation significantly more accessible to domain experts, regardless of technical background or budget.